stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 formation is critical because there is no way for participants to guarantee trustline state until after formation has completed because the state can change prior to formation.
-For this reason participants should perform their initial deposit after formation, unless they trust the asset issuer not to clawback from payment channel escrow accounts, or unless the asset is auth immutable.
+For this reason participants should perform their initial deposit after formation, unless they have no requirement for the asset not to be clawback enabled, or they trust the asset issuer not to clawback from payment channel escrow accounts, or the asset is auth immutable.

 ## Limitations